The Wolf Scholars program offers exceptional young leaders a fully funded undergraduate experience at the University of Toronto and more.

 Up to 16 exceptional students will be selected as Wolf Scholars in March, and will join the experience of a lifetime!

 The Wolf Scholars Program encourages all those who believe they possess our values of curiosity, drive, optimism, collaboration, and resilience to apply.
 We are focused on the quality of your character and your future leadership potential, rather than simply your excellent academic record.
-We seek a holistic understanding of each applicant.

 The Wolf Scholars Program is only available to University of Toronto students.